January 08, 2026

 who need them most.

-5% charge on your bank account, but here are some ways this could apply to your
+You're probably thinking, "I'm not a billionaire, so why should this affect me?"
+Well, you won't be seeing that 5% charge on your bank account, but here are some ways this could apply to your life in California:

 Service Funding: 90% of revenue goes toward health care, which could mean more stable